 (k) (n) "FERC Uniform System of Accounts" means the rules and regulations governing the classification of accounts applicable to a utility as adopted by FERC and adopted by reference by the commission for Indiana utilities.

-(o) "Forward looking test period" means a twelve (12) month period to be used to establish an electing utility's pro forma revenue requirement that:
+(o) "Forward looking test period" means the twelve (12) month period to be used to establish an electing utility's pro forma revenue requirement that:

-(1) is based on projected data, adjusted as necessary to reflect expected operations, and
+(1) is based on projected data, adjusted as necessary to reflect expected operations; and

 (2) begins not later than twenty-four (24) months after the date on which the electing utility petitions the commission for a change in its basic rates and charges.

-(p) "Historical test period" means a twelve (12) month period to be used to establish an electing utility's pro forma revenue requirement that ends not more than two hundred seventy (270) days before the date on which the electing utility petitions the commission for a change to its basic rates and charges.
+(p) "Historical test period" means the twelve (12) month period to be used to establish an electing utility's pro forma revenue requirement that ends not more than two hundred seventy (270) days before the date on which the electing utility petitions the commission for a change to its basic rates and charges.
 The historical test period may be adjusted for:

-(1) fixed, known, and measurable changes occurring within 12 months of the end of the historical test period; and
+(1) fixed, known, and measurable changes occurring within twelve (12) months of the end of the historical test period; and

 (2) appropriate normalizations and annualizations.

-(q) "Hybrid test period" means a period to be used to establish an electing utility's pro forma revenue requirement:
+(q) "Hybrid test period" means the period to be used to establish an electing utility's pro forma revenue requirement:

-of at least twelve (12) consecutive months of combined historical and projected data, adjusted as necessary to reflect expected operations, and
+(1) of at least twelve (12) consecutive months of combined historical and projected data, adjusted as necessary to reflect expected operations; and

-ending not more than twenty-four (24) months after the date on which the electing utility files its petition.
+(r) “Life cycle cost analysis” means the estimated cost of the asset plus the cost of operating and maintaining the asset for the projected life of the asset.

-(r) “Life cycle cost-benefit analysis” means the estimated cost plus the cost of operating and maintaining for projected life of the asset.
+(s) "Life cycle cost-benefit analysis" means the estimated benefits for the projected life of the asset compared with the life cycle cost analysis.

-(s) ""Linking period" means the period of time between the last date of the base period to the first date of a forward -looking test period.
+(t) "Linking period" means the period of time between the last date of a base period to the first date of a forward looking test period.

 (l) (u) "Major project" means a project that is estimated to cost: